-The Mineral County Historical Society (MCHS) will host an open house on Saturday, April 6, to unveil its new local history museum in Keyser.
+The Mineral County Historical Society (MCHS) hosted an open house on Saturday, April 6, to unveil its new local history museum in Keyser.
 The museum is located at 253 Carskadon Lane, in the back of Dr. James Courrier's dental office building.

 "Mineral County has a rich and interesting history," MCHS president Cindy Pyles said.
-"We have assembled an impressive collection of artifacts and photographs which will make that history come alive.
-We invite the community to join us on April 6 to celebrate this grand opening with fellowship and light refreshments.
-It's also a chance to get a first look at what we believe will be a valuable addition to Keyser and Mineral County," Pyles added.
+"We have assembled an impressive collection of artifacts and photographs which will make that history come alive."

 Long-time local historian, Dinah Courrier, heads the Society's museum planning committee.
 The displays highlight many different aspects of county history, including railroads and mining; education, music and medicine; along with influential individuals such as Thomas R. Carskadon, Henry Gassaway Davis, Nancy Hanks and Jack Rollins.
 The museum also includes displays that feature advertising for local business and industry; the eleven sites on the county's historic register; and the communities of Piedmont, Ridgeley, Burlington and Elk Garden.